 Check out the markets

 If you feel like some shopping after all that walking, you’ll have no shortage of places to do so.
 But if you also feel like something different, maybe try a flea market.
 If you’re here on a Saturday, be sure to visit the one near the subway station Feldtrassee.
 You can’t miss it, just step outside and it’s there.
 It seriously has everything, even things you thought no one would sell or buy.
 Germans are very keen on deals and bargains.
 The cozy side streets around the subway station offer a glimpse of Hamburg’s alternative side, as well as more quirky shops.
-I walked in to one and there was a fake arm hanging from the ceiling – that should give you an idea.
+I walked into one and there was a fake arm hanging from the ceiling – that should give you an idea.
 Feldstraße is a convenient walking distance from another interesting part of Hamburg, the Schanze.
 This district is an interesting mix of alternative, bohemian and cozy.
-It’s also known for it’s great choice of places to eat.
+It’s also known for its great choice of places to eat.
 Herren Simpel and Omas Apotheke are worth a stop.
-Generally the Schulterblatt street is good for a drink in the evening and watching the Hamburgers moving around.
+Generally, the Schulterblatt street is good for a drink in the evening and watching the Hamburgers moving around.

 About the author: